Browse through topics for Senior Secondary 2 1st, 2nd and 3rd Terms, All Weeks, All Subjects

 INSTRUCTIONAL TECHNIQUES: Identification, explanation, questions and answers, demonstration, videos from source

 INSTRUCTIONAL MATERIALS: Videos, loud speaker, textbook, pictures

-The teacher reviews the previous lesson on crop diseases
+The teacher reviews the previous lesson on fertilization, implantation, gestation and parturition

 Students pay attention